C4G/BLIS/docs/user_guide/30_manager_overview.md

 </p>

 After selecting the public key of choice, please choose the desired backup (General or Anonymized) and then click **Backup** to trigger the data backup.
 A new page should pop up, confirming that the backup was successful.
 Please click the **Download Zip** hyperlink to download the zipped file to the user's Desktop.

-Additionally, if a Backup IP Address was previously set in **Lab Configuration** > **BLIS Online** page, a copy of the backup will be sent to the BLIS version hosted on the specified IP Address.

 <p align="center">
 <img src="../../images/user_guide/download_successful.png" width="100%"/>